jmigpin/editor/README.md

 ReloadAllFiles: reloads all filepaths that are files<br>
 XdgOpenDir: calls xdg-open to open the active row directory with the preferred external application (ex: a filemanager)<br>
 RowDirectory: open row with the active row directory: useful when editing a file and want to access the file directory contents<br>
+DuplicateRow: make active row share the edit history with a new row that updates when changes are made.<br>
 Exit: exits the program<br>

 Note: Some row commands work from the layout toolbar because they act on the current active row (ex: Find, Replace).